Home » Canada » Niagara Falls Photography Itinerary

 For travellers who prefer a slower route, this is one of the best ways to experience Niagara beyond the main viewpoints.
 It adds texture, colour, and a little breathing room to an itinerary that might otherwise feel too packed.

-One of the easiest ways to make Niagara Falls feel less hectic is to stop treating every attraction like a separate parking mission.
-WEGO helps connect key Niagara Parks stops, including the gardens, Butterfly Conservatory, and major viewpoints, without constantly breaking the rhythm of the day.
-For travellers coming from Toronto, the GO Transit and WEGO partnership makes the route even smoother, offering a round-trip train option to Niagara Falls with 24-hour, 48-hour, or longer WEGO access built into the package.
+One of the easiest ways to make Niagara feel less hectic is to stop treating every attraction like a separate parking mission.
+WEGO connects key Niagara Parks stops, including the gardens, Butterfly Conservatory, and main viewpoints, without constantly breaking the rhythm of the day.

-Sheraton Fallsview: A Room With Perspective
+Sheraton Fallsview: A Stay That Adds Perspective

-Dining With a View
+Dining with a View

 Table Rock House Restaurant